garrandall/popular-music-data/tracks/steady-mobbin--young-money-gucci-mane.md

 And-And we don’t want no problems
 Oka-Okay, you’re a goon, what's a goon to a goblin?
 Yeah, and Kane on the beat
-I-I fuck around and leave a nigga's brains on the street, oohh Now, pop that pussy
+I-I fuck around and leave a nigga's brains on the street, oh Now, pop that pussy
 I bring her to my bedroom and pop that pussy
 Uh-huh, and we be steady mobbin'